basho-labs/little_riak_book/en/04-operators.md

 Enabled
 ```

 Adding users is as easy as the `add-user` command.
-A username is required, and can be followed with any key/value pairs. `password` and `groups` are special cases, but everything is free formed.
+A username is required, and can be followed with any key/value pairs. `password` and `groups` are special cases, but everything is free form.
 You can alter existing users as well.
 Users can belong to any number of groups, and inherit a union of all group settings.

 ```bash